Dewey Decimal Classification: Treatment of homosexuality

 In 1932, topics relating to homosexuality were first added to the system under 132 (mental derangements) and 159.9 (abnormal psychology).
 In 1952, homosexuality was also included under 301.424 (the study of sexes in society).
-In 1989, it was added to 363.49 (social problems), a classification that continues in the current edition.
+In 1989, it was added to 363.4 (controversies related to public morals and custom), a classification that continues as of the 23rd edition.

 In 1996, homosexuality was added to 306.7 (sexual relations); this remains the preferred location in the current edition.
 Although books can also be found under 616.8583 (sexual practices viewed as medical disorders), the official direction states:

 Use 616.8583 for homosexuality only when the work treats homosexuality as a medical disorder, or focuses on arguing against the views of those who consider homosexuality to be a medical disorder.

 Treatment of religion

 The top-level class for religion heavily favors Christianity, dedicating nearly all of the 200 division to it: the world's thousands of other religions were listed under the 290s.
 For example, Islam is under just DDC 297.
-The entire 200 section has remained largely unchanged since DDC 1, since restructuring would pose a significant amount of work for existing libraries.
-The motivation for this change is ideological rather than technical, as appending significant figures can add space as needed.
+The entire 200 section has remained largely unchanged since the first edition.
+However, some libraries have modified the 200 range to give more space to other religions, which is useful for theological libraries in countries where religions other than Christianity are predominant.